 No. Technical condition Non-intentional transmitters T-PEDs certification process that front door and back door coupling have no impact on the safe operation of the aircraft 2 A complete electromagnetic interference (EMI) assessment for all technologies, using the method described in (d)(1), has been performed and has demonstrated the T-PED tolerance All phases of flight All phases of flight 3 The aircraft is certified for the use of T-PEDs using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 4 The EMI assessment, using the method described in (d)(1), has demonstrated that: (a) the front door coupling has no impact on safety; and (b) the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight All phases of flight, restricted to those particular technologies 5 The EMI assessment, using the method described in (d)(1)(i), has demonstrated that the front door coupling has no impact on safety caused by non-intentional transmitters All phases of flight Not permitted 6 The EMI assessment, using the method described in (d)(1)(ii), has demonstrated that the back door coupling has no impact on safety when using particular technologies (e.g. WLAN or mobile phone) All phases of flight - except low visibility approach operation All phases of flight - except low visibility approach operation, restricted to those particular technologies 7 An EMI assessment has not been performed All phases of flight - except low visibility approach operation Not permitted 8 Notwithstanding Scenarios Nos.
-3 to 7 roll; and (c) the pilot-in-comn use during prolor provided that suf er the end of landing mand may permit the liged departure delays, ficient time is available enger compartment proceeds
+3 to 7 (a) before taxi-out; (b) during taxi-in after the end of landing roll; and (c) the pilot-in-command may permit the use during prolonged departure delays, provided that sufficient time is available to check the passenger compartment before the flight proceeds

-- (d) Demonstration of electromagnetic compatibility - (1) EMI assessment at aircraft level
+(1) EMI assessment at aircraft level